mzivic7/endcord/README.md

 Cancel action, leave media viewer - `Escape`
 If UI ever gets messed up, redraw it - `Ctrl+L`
 Quit - `Ctrl+C`

+### Mouse controls
+- Scroll up/down in all windows
+- Single click to select in all windows
+- Double click in:
+    - tree to un/collapse or enter channel
+    - chat to start replying to message
+    - extra window to select item
+    - member list to view member profile
+    - input line to select a word
+If mouse controls are causing any issues, they can be disabled in config: `mouse = False`.

 ### Channel Tree
 If tree object has `>` befor the object name, it means it has sub-objects (its drop-down).